|

 - Cognitive specific (CS) - This involves seeing yourself perform

-specific skills, such as a tennis serve, golf putt or triple-toe-loop in figure
+particular skills, such as a tennis serve, golf putt or triple toe-loop in figure

 skating.
 If learning and performance are the desired outcomes, evidence